You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 Looking to follow Marie Kondo’s advice and start decluttering your home?
 Well, you might want to turn that clutter into cold, hard cash.
 We all have those piles of boxes filled with stuff we haven’t thought about in years.

 You can either hold onto the stuff for a chance to end up on an episode of Hoarders or you can sell it online to help you make passive income.
-You might have to dig deep, but you might find that you have some items that are worth some serious cash.
+You might have to dig deep, but you will find that you have some items that are worth some serious cash.

 So if you don’t know where to start when it comes to passive income, your closet might be your best bet.